patricksavalle/devops-project-template/content/branching-strategy.md

 - [ ] Let the team decide, it's their dog food

-- [ ] Consider trunk based strategy for maximum agility
+- [ ] Consider trunk-based strategy for maximum agility

 ## GitFlow